sishii1214/sishii1214.github.io/ja/index.md

 - On the structure of graded Lie algebras associated to once-punctured elliptic curves with complex multiplication, in preparation.

-- Existence of infinitely many two-torsions in the outer automorphism groups of absolute Galois groups of mixed characteristic local fields, in preparation.

 ### メモ

 - [B\_{p, \chi}の p 進付値](/notes/Bpchi.pdf).